-- audio resources in English, Cantonese and Mandarin
+- Audio resource in English, Cantonese and Mandarin

-- a glossary in nine languages to support professionals including translators and interpreters
+The ACSC has also created a glossary in nine languages to support professionals including translators and interpreters.

-This project is a Cancer Australia Supporting people with cancer Grant initiative, funded by the Australian Government.
+These projects were part of Cancer Australia’s Supporting people with cancer grant initiative, funded by the Australian Government.

 The ACSC is collaborating with clinical services to define and deliver optimal survivorship care.
 ACSC is working to understand the experiences and outcomes for survivors.
 By engaging effectively with clinical leaders ACSC is working to build capacity for delivery of optimal survivorship care.

-ACSC coordinates professional development opportunities through a range of workshops, forums, in-services and programs (including clinical placements) tailored to meet the needs of health and community services and/or professional groups.
+ACSC coordinates professional development opportunities through a range of workshops, forums and in-services tailored to meet the needs of health and community services and/or professional groups.
 The professional development program promotes care that is evidenced-based, multidisciplinary and delivered in the appropriate setting.